Flexible Spending Accounts

 - Submit receipts online or through your mobile device.
 More information is available in this video: http://www.connectyourcare.com/video-library/cyc-mobile-video/

 - For DCAP (and MCAP if you prefer) submit the FSA Reimbursement Claim Form with the proper documentation to ConnectYourCare (CYC) for reimbursement of eligible expenses.
 Reimbursement claims, incurred during the plan year, may be submitted up to three months following the close of the plan year.

 - Fax your claim to CYC at 866-892-8063.

 What Happens to My Remaining Balance At The End Of A Plan Year?

 Remember, eligible expenses must be incurred during the plan year (July 1 through June 30).
 Then there is a limited MCAP and DCAP "Run-Out Period" from July 1 through September 30: this 90 day period allowed you to use up remaining funds for eligible expenses that you incurred during the previous plan year.

-- MCAP: Any MCAP balance up to $500 remaining after September 30, will automatically be carried over to the next plan year's MCAP account.
-Even if you do not make an MCAP election for the next plan year, you are still eligible to use your carried over funds.
+- MCAP: Any MCAP balance up to $500 remaining after September 30, will automatically be rolled over to the next plan year's MCAP account.
+Even if you do not make an MCAP election for the next plan year, you are still eligible to use your rollover funds.

-- DCAP: The carryover provision does not apply to DCAP accounts.
+- DCAP: The rollover provision does not apply to DCAP accounts.
 Any unused DCAP balance remaining after the run-out period will be forfeited.